The ancient Mayan citadel of Tikal is truly one of the most fascinating man-made creations on Earth.

 There are countless tour companies in Flores offering Tikal tours, but in my experience, it can be overwhelming trying to decide which one is best.

-All tours include private transport from your hotel in Flores, Tikal entrance fee, a tour of Tikal with an experienced guide and a hearty lunch with beverages.
+All tours include private transport from your hotel in Flores, the Tikal entrance fee, a tour of Tikal with an experienced guide, and a hearty lunch with beverages.

 I personally went on a private Tikal Exclusive Tour which is a full-day guided tour of Tikal from 6:00 am to 3:00 pm.